-Bargaining unit seniority shall be defined as the total time an employee is employed in a bargaining unit position, as defined in Section 1.02, provided that there is no separation of employment longer than thirty (30) days absent a grievance and/or arbitration for wrongful termination and no non-bargaining unit job classification longer than six (6) consecutive months.
-In the event an employee is separated from employment longer than thirty (30) days (absent a grievance) or out of the bargaining unit for greater than six (6) consecutive months, their seniority shall restart from their most recent date of employment within the bargaining date.
+Bargaining unit seniority shall be defined as the total time an employee is employed in a bargaining unit position, as defined in Section 1.02, provided that there is no separation of employment longer than sixty (60) days absent a grievance and/or arbitration for wrongful termination.
+In the event an employee is separated from employment longer than sixty (60) days (absent the grievance or arbitration process) their seniority shall restart from their most recent date of employment within the bargaining unit.